ElynnWeijland/SixthSenseAgents2/docs/docs/lab-1-function_calling.md

         | MIDDLE EAST    | $5,312,519     |
         | NORTH AMERICA  | $15,986,462    |

-    !!! info
+> INFO

-        So, what’s happening behind the scenes to make it all work?
+> So, what’s happening behind the scenes to make it all work?

-        The LLM orchestrates the following steps:
+> The LLM orchestrates the following steps:

-        1. The LLM generates an SQL query to answer the user's question.
+> A. The LLM generates an SQL query to answer the user's question.
 For the question **"What are the sales by region?"**, the following SQL query is generated:

 ```
 SELECT region, SUM(revenue) AS total_revenue FROM sales_data GROUP BY region;
 ```

-        1. The LLM then asks the agent app to call the **async_fetch_sales_data_using_sqlite_query** function, which retrieves the required data from the SQLite database and returns it to the LLM.
+> B. The LLM then asks the agent app to call the **async_fetch_sales_data_using_sqlite_query** function, which retrieves the required data from the SQLite database and returns it to the LLM.

-        2. Using the retrieved data, the LLM generates a table in Markdown format and returns it to the user.
+> C. Using the retrieved data, the LLM generates a table in Markdown format and returns it to the user.
 If you check the instructions file, you'll notice that the default output format is Markdown.

 3. **Show the 3 most recent transactions**